nf-core/eager/docs/usage.md

   /projects1/microbiome_calculus/RIII/03-preprocessing/mtCap_preprocessing/work/7f/52f33fdd50ed2593d3d62e7c74e408
 ```

+> A shortened version of the 'hash' directory ID can also be seen in your
+> terminal while the pipeline is running in the square brackets at the beginning
+> of each line.

 If you change into this with `cd` and run `ls -la` you should see a collection
-normal files, symbolic links (symlinks) and hidden files (indicated with `.` at
+of normal files, symbolic links (symlinks) and hidden files (indicated with `.`
-the beginning of the file name).
+at the beginning of the file name).

 - Symbolic links: are typically input files from previous processes.
 - Normal files: are typically successfully completed output files from some of
   some of the commands in the process
-- Hidden files are nextflow generated files and include the submission commands
+- Hidden files are Nextflow generated files and include the submission commands
   as well as log files

 When you have an error run, you can firstly check the contents of the output